Locietta/xanmod-kernel-WSL2/README.md

 This repo holds an automated **GitHub Action** workflow to build and release WSL kernel images.
 It checks if newer upstream version is available everyday, and trigger the build&release process accordingly.

-We are currently releasing both latest stable and latest LTS kernels, LTS kernel builds are released with extra `-lts` suffix.
+We are currently releasing both latest stable (MAIN) and LTS Xanmod kernels, LTS kernel builds are released with extra `-lts` suffix.

 ## Usage